99designs/aws-vault/README.md

 [Best-practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#delegate-using-roles) is to [create Roles to delegate permissions](https://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html).
 For security, you should also require that users provide a one-time key generated from a multi-factor authentication (MFA) device.

-First you'll need to create the users and roles in IAM, as well as [setup an MFA device](https://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfigAccount.html).
+First you'll need to create the users and roles in IAM, as well as [setup an MFA device via the AWS console](https://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfigAccount.html) (or alternatively [use `aws-vault` to setup a MFA device](./USAGE.md#mfa)) .
 You can then [set up IAM roles to enforce MFA](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-mfa).

 Here's an example configuration using roles and MFA: